-s + ciccure cours es enosen monn.

 BIO 222 Genetics

-BIO 323 Human Physiology
+Human Physiology

+Immunology

-BIO 342 Animal Behavior
+Animal Behavior

-BIO 347 Immunology

-BIO 435 Cell Biology (recommended)
+Cell Biology (recommended)

-BIO 439 Medical Genetics
+Medical Genetics

-BIO 444 Biochemistry
+BIO 444/CHEM444 Biochemistry

-BIO 447 Cell and Molecular Biology Research Methods
+Cell and Molecular Biology Research Methods

-CHEM 110 Intro to Chemistry I (recommended)
+Intro to Chemistry I (recommended)

-CHEM 220 Organic Chemistry I
+Organic Chemistry I

-CHEM 444 Biochemistry

-CPTR 125 Introduction to Computer Science
+Introduction to Computer Science

-PHIL 330 Knowledge and Reality
+Knowledge and Reality

-PHIL 333 Philosophy of Natural Science
+Philosophy of Natural Science

-PHIL 340 Special Topics: with approval of Coordinator
+Special Topics-with approval of Coordinator

-PHYS 225 Fundamentals of Physics I

-PHYS 226 Fundamentals of Physics II

-PSY 237 Cognition
+Cognition

-PSY 242 Drugs, Behavior, and Society
+Drugs, Behavior, and Society

-PSY 331 Research Methods in Psychology
+Research Methods in Psychology

-PSY 342 Health Psychology
+Health Psychology

-PSY 432 Sensation and Perception
+Sensation and Perception

+Biological Psychology

-SOC 310 Medical Sociology
+Medical Sociology

+Independent Studies or Honors Thesis Research Projects in Biology, Psychology,

-Independent Studies or Honors Thesis Research Projects in Biology or Psychology: N80-N89 Independent Study 490-491 Independent Study for Departmental Honors
+Independent Studies or Honors Thesis Research Projects in Biology, Psychology, or Neuroscience: N80-N89 Independent Study

+490-491 Independent Study for Departmental Honors

-Note: Independent Studies and Honors Thesis projects require advance consultation with the project advisor and both Neuroscience Minor coordinators, and advance approval of a formal application by the Individual Studies Committee.
-Research projects outside of Biology and Psychology may be considered for fulfillment of the minor requirements, with advance permission of the coordinators.
+Note: Independent Studies and Honors Thesis projects require advance consultation with the project advisor and both Neuroscience Major coordinators, and advance approval of a formal application by the Individual Studies Committee.
+Research projects outside of Biology, Psychology, and Neuroscience may be considered for fulfillment of the minor requirements, with approval by the Academic Standards Committee.

-Experimental or topics courses may be considered for inclusion in the minor, with advance approval from the coordinators.
+Experimental or topics courses may be considered for inclusion in the minor, with approval from the Academic Standards Committee.